 - Public domain assets or non-original digital reproductions of public domain assets

 - obtain and maintain in force all authorisations of any kind required for you to apply the relevant Open Licence or Public Domain Dedication (CC BY 4.0 or CC0 1.0).

 - contract to the effect that any creation by you or on your behalf of material which forms Digital Outputs is undertaken on terms that either the copyright in the digital material is assigned to you or that the copyright owner agrees that material may be shared under a CC BY 4.0 Open Licence or equivalent.;

-- ensure that the Digital Outputs are kept up-to-date, function as intended and do not become obsolete before the twentieth anniversary of the Project Completion Date (where the lead applicant is a private owner of heritage, the terms of grant will last for 10 years from the Project Completion Date)
+- ensure that the Digital Outputs are kept up-to-date, function as intended and do not become obsolete before the fifth anniversary of the Project Completion Date (where the lead applicant is a private owner of heritage, the terms of grant will last for 10 years from the Project Completion Date)

 - comply with these Standard Terms of Grant in relation to the digital files that make up the Digital Outputs for the Term of the Grant Contract.
 For the avoidance of doubt, this includes ensuring free and unfettered online access to the Digital Outputs.
 You must not release your project’s Digital Outputs on other terms without our prior written consent.

 Grant payment and repayment

 27. We will, up to the Grant Expiry Date, pay you the Grant or any instalment of it in line with these Standard Terms of Grant and the procedures explained in Receiving a Grant as long as: